Plant Assessment Form

 Mapaura, A.; Canavan, K.; Richardson, D.M.; Clark, V.R.; Steenhuisen, S.-L. The invasive grass genus Nassella in South Africa: A synthesis.
 S. Afr.
 J. Bot.
 2020, 135, 336–348.

 Question 1.3 Impact on higher trophic levels?
-B Reviewed Scientific Publication
+C Reviewed Scientific Publication

 Identify type of impact or alteration:

-Nassella tenuissima forms an understory monoculture and reduces native fauna habitat (Government of South Australia).
 Nassella tenuissima is unpalatable to most animals (Government of South Australia; Mapaura et al 2020).
-Additionally, Nassella spp. invasions are associated with reduced invertebrate diversity (Mapaura et al 2020).
+Additionally, Nassella spp. invasions in Australia (which form monocultures) are associated with reduced invertebrate diversity (Mapaura et al 2020).
+However, Nassella tenuissima primarily invades disturbed areas in California, making it is less likely to impact native communities in California (University and Jepson Herbaria 2011).

 Sources of information: